10 Cancer-Fighting Foods

 Fighting cancer with nutrition is not only a matter of incorporating one or two foods.
 It would be best to lead a healthy dietary pattern such as the Mediterranean diet

 This particular diet is known to reduce cancer incidence.
-It also fights cancer and improves survival rates (1).
+Studies suggest that it may have potential benefits in reducing cancer incidence and improving survival rates (1).

 However, if we could recommend ten foods to fight cancer along with medical treatment, they would be: